 We offer two qualifications: Membership (MRCPCH) and the Diploma of Child Health (DCH).
 We support candidates to register, apply for and sit their exams - whether in the UK and Ireland, or in a growing number of countries internationally.

-The RCPCH Trainees' Committee consists of representatives from College committees and regions across the UK and the devolved nations.
+This committee comprises representatives from College committees and regions across the UK, including the devolved nations.
 The representatives raise training issues relevant to their committee or region and bring them to the attention of the College.

 This revalidation guidance is specifically aimed at trainees.

-RCPCHStart means Specialty Trainee Assessment of Readiness for Tenure, and it guides trainees as they prepare for completion of training and practice as a new consultant paediatrician.
+RCPCHStart means Specialty Trainee Assessment of Readiness for Tenure.
+It guides trainees as they prepare for completion of training and practice as a new consultant paediatrician.
 Find out how to check your eligibility, apply and pay, and how it fits in with your educational supervision.